PEPSys-group/PEPSys-group.github.io/team/nm.md

 ---

-I am an EXDIGIT Research Associate (PostDoc) at Salzburg Research and associated member of the Privacy Engineering and Policy-Aligned Systems (PEPSys) group at the Paris Lodron University of Salzburg’s faculty for Digital and Analytical Sciences, Austria.
+I am an EXDIGIT Research Associate (PostDoc) at Salzburg Research and associated member of the Privacy Engineering and Policy-aligned Systems (PEPSys) group at the Paris Lodron University of Salzburg’s faculty for Digital and Analytical Sciences, Austria.
 My research focuses on real-world distributed technologies, energy efficiency, grid greening, and electrifying everything.
 This particularly includes:

 * Anomaly detection in distributed computing by applying the ML models,
 * Novel technical concepts, mechanisms, and components fostering electricity consumption enhancement and beyond